On the decomposability of mod 2 cohomological invariants of Weyl groups: Acknowledgments

 \section{Acknowledgments}

 The present manuscript has a long history.
 It is a condensed version of my diploma thesis at LMU Munich supervised by F.~Morel.
 I am very grateful for his comments and insights that shaped this work in many ways.
 The thesis is available online and contains additional background material from algebraic geometry \cite{Hi10} as well as results for reflection groups that are not of Weyl type.
 Moreover, I thank S.~Gille for massive help and discussions on earlier versions of the manuscript.
 He was also the one to mention the thesis during a presentation of J.-P.~Serre at the 2018 Oberwolfach meeting.
 I am very grateful to J.-P.~Serre for a highly insightful e-mail exchange and for sharing with me an early version of his report \cite{Se18}.
-His remarks helped to remove restrictions on the characteristic in the present paper.
+His remarks helped to both substantially raise the quality of the presentation, and also improve the contents such as removing restrictions on the characteristic in the present paper.
+Moreover, an earlier version also contained an irritating assumption that $-1$ be a square in $k_0$.
+Thanks to a more appropriate representation of $W(B_2)$ pointed out by J.-P.~Serre, also this assumption could be removed in the present version.
+Finally, I thank the anonymous referee for the careful reading of the manuscript and valuable observations that helped to improve the presentation.

 \bigbreak

 \bigbreak